Quantum optical shallow networks: PROTOCOL

 Classically, a shallow neural network (with $N$ input features and $M$ hidden neurons) has a computational cost that scales at least linearly in the number of mathematical operations.
 Indeed, a single classification instance requires the (subsequent or parallel) computation of $M$ scalar products of vectors of size $N$, namely $\mathcal{O}(MN)$ resources.
 When features are pixels values, an additional optical cost arises due to image acquisition.
 In the simplest scenario, i.e. digital black-and-white images, such cost scales linearly with the resolution, namely $\mathcal{O}(N)$ photons.
 Our method exploits the Hong-Ou-Mandel effect, performing such resource-hungry calculations at the optical level, i.e. with constant computational resources: $\mathcal{O}(1)$ mathematical operations only determined by the post-processing application of a single bias and a scalar sigmoid activation function~\citep{roncallo2025quantum}.
 Optically, the computation is not deterministic: we must take into account the number of statistical samples, i.e. photons, needed to estimate $f_{wW}(\I)$ in terms of the probability $p(1_a\cap1_b)$.
-For the $i$th pure state $\rho_i$ of a mixture $\rho = \sum_i w_i \rho_i$, estimating the rate of coincidences $\text{Tr}[U_{H}\rho_iU^{\dagger}_{H} \Pi_a \otimes \Pi_b]$ from the empirical frequencies (coincidences over the total number of statistical samples) with uncertainty $\varsigma$, requires $\mathcal{O}(\varsigma^{-2})$ photons.
-This cost does not depend on the number $N$ of input features encoded in $\rho_i$.
+For the $i$th pure state $\rho_i$ of a mixture $\rho = \sum_i w_i \rho_i$, estimating the rate of coincidences $\text{Tr}[U_{H}\rho_iU^{\dagger}_{H} \Pi_a \otimes \Pi_b]$ is equivalent to reconstructing a binomial distribution from the empirical frequencies with uncertainty $\varsigma$ (with success-failure corresponding to the presence-absence of such a coincidence).
+Such estimation requires $\mathcal{O}(\varsigma^{-2})$ photons.
+This is a constant overhead, independent of the number $N$ of input features encoded in $\rho_i$.
 Consider now the mixture of $M$ pure states.
 Reconstructing $p(1_a\cap1_b)$ by separately keeping track of each pure contribution, would require $\mathcal{O}(M\varsigma^{-2})$.
 Surprisingly, such cost can be bypassed whenever the reconstruction is performed agnostically: without keeping track of which pure state yielded each outcome.
 In such case, i.e. when the mixture is generated by sampling from pure states, $p(1_a\cap1_b)$ can be obtained as the statistical sample average of a random variable, with outcome $\text{Tr}[U_{H}\rho_iU^{\dagger}_{H} \Pi_a \otimes \Pi_b]$ and probability $w_i$ for $i=0,\ldots,M-1$.
 From the Hoeffding’s inequality~\citep{hoeffding1963probability}, estimating $p(1_a\cap1_b)$ with uncertainty $\varepsilon$ and confidence level $1-\delta$ requires $\mathcal{O}(\varepsilon^{-2}\log(2/\delta))$ photons.
+Namely, the cost of a single classification instance with a quantum optical shallow network does not scale either with the input size $N$ or the number of hidden neurons $M$.
+A speedup $\mathcal{O}(C) \to \mathcal{O}(Q)$ is called exponential when $Q \propto \log C$, with $C$ and $Q$ denoting the protocols' resources.
+Similarly, speedups such that $Q > \log C$ and $Q < \log C$ are called subexponential and superexponential, respectively.
+In the latter case, no exponential map can pullback the new cost to the original one.
+Using constant resources, i.e.~$\mathcal{O}(1) < \mathcal{O}(\log(MN)) < \mathcal{O}(MN)$, our protocol asymptotically shows a superexponential speedup over its classical counterpart for a single inference instance.
 See \cref{app:resources} for a rigorous derivation.
-Namely, the cost of a single classification instance with a quantum optical shallow network does not scale neither with the input size $N$ nor the number of hidden neurons $M$.